aoanla/SRDBlog-Src/posts/2019/05/short-track-june.rst

 The Short Track Roller Derby events calendar is building for the year already, and there's a lot of things to talk about, so we're bringing you a new edition of the Short Track News roundup earlier than we expected to!

 Our first development is that `Rolla Skate Club`_ now host a dedicated `Short Track Roller Derby Resources`_ page, with the rules and other info.
-(We expect it to gain additional translations soon - Russian and Arabic (and Polish) translations all exist, and Spanish is in progress!)
+(We know that it's also set to gain more resources, too, as they're produced.)

 .. _Rolla Skate Club: https://rollaskateclub.com/